 What books impacted you most growing up?

 The Boxcar Children series made me fall in love with reading.
 The Dear America series made me fall in love with Historical Fiction, my favorite genre that I don’t write.
-Then, Harry Potter of course.
-Growing up, I was lucky enough to be in the generation that woke up and scoured the city for the next Harry Potter book on release day.

-Okay, back to real life now.
 What’s your least favorite mode of transportation?